 How to Parse Gmails with Klippa DocHorizon

-To efficiently parse Gmail emails and its attachments, you can use Klippa DocHorizon, an AI-powered document automation platform.
-With the sophisticated platform, you are able to set up the entire Gmail parsing flow with a few simple steps.
+To efficiently parse Gmail emails and their attachments, you can use Klippa DocHorizon, an AI-powered document automation platform.
+With the sophisticated platform, you can set up the entire Gmail parsing flow with a few simple steps.

-Let’s see how you can automate Gmail parsing using the DocHorizon Platform.
+Let’s see how you can do this using the DocHorizon Platform.

 If you don’t have an account yet, you need to sign up on the DocHorizon platform.
 Just provide your details to create an account and begin.